Look-air/look-air.github.io/_posts/2025-06-16-wireshark.md

 * 3389 TCP - **RDP**: Remote Desktop Protocol
 * 4460 TCP - **NTS**: Network Time Security
 * 5060, 5061 UDP/TCP - **SIP**: Session Initiation Protocol

+As for Wireshark itself, it is all about learning how to filter data.
+Understanding source, destination, protocols.
+Thanks for David Bombal course I saw also that is possible to catch VoiP traffic and play it without leaving Wireshark.

+Here are some basic filtering options:

+* by source IP

+* by destination IP

+* by port

+* by connection ( you can just right click a connection you are interested in and just filter out everything that has happened between these two nodes )